simp/simp-doc/docs/user_guide/Initial_Server_Configuration.rst

       |    ``* See /root/.simp/simp_bootstrap_start_lock for details``

-   -  ``simp config`` generates a log file under ``/root/.simp/`` with details of the configurations selected and actions taken.
-      For more details about ``simp config``'s installation variables and actions, see :ref:`gsg-advanced-configuration`.
+   - For more details about ``simp config``'s installation variables and actions, see :ref:`gsg-advanced-configuration`.

 #.
 Run ``simp bootstrap``.